openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 | station          | name       | String    | Name of the weather station or the city.     |
 | station          | location   | Location  | Location of the weather station or the city. |

-This channel is not supported in the One Call API
+These channels are not supported in the One Call API

 ### Current Weather